Building And Renovations

 To initiate a condominium conversion, the Town of Hampstead recommends that you read By-law 713.

 A minor exemption request begins with an application made on the Request for a Minor Exemption Form to the Urban Planning and Building Inspections Department, clearly explaining why a minor exemption is being requested and what prejudices exist.
-In addition, two (2) sets of plans and a non-reimbursable application fee equal to $ 900 for the study of the application and the publication of the public notice.
+In addition, two (2) sets of plans and a non-reimbursable application fee for the study of the application and the publication of the public notice.

-(Applicants whose requests are refused will be reimbursed an amount equal to $400 upon receipt of a letter withdrawing said request, and this, before the public notice is published.)
+(Applicants whose requests are refused will be reimbursed an amount upon receipt of a letter withdrawing said request, and this, before the public notice is published.)

 Anyone other than the property owner requesting a minor exemption requires written authorization from the property owner.